triton-lang/triton/README.md

   performance tools, it can provide a breakdown on ttgir instructions.
 - `TRITON_PRINT_AUTOTUNING=1` prints out the best autotuning config and total time spent for each kernel after autotuning is complete.
+- `DISABLE_LLVM_LSR` will disable llvm's loop strength reduction.
+This pass is known to cause up to 10% performance changes for certain kernels with register pressure.

 # Changelog